 Home Lab Patch Panels and Network Cables

-With hindsight, I should have gone with the 24 port patch panel.
+In hindsight, I should have gone with the 24 port patch panel.
 Instead, I went with this 16 port patch panel because, well, I liked how centered and less-busy it looked.
 I know.
-I don’t wanna hear it.
+I don’t want to hear it.
 But look at that thing!
 If it isn’t already obvious by the 16 ports, it’s the image just above.

 The fastest internet plan available from my ISP is 160Mbps down / 30Mbps up.
 Thankfully, you do get what you pay for, and kudos to them!
-For my home lab I probably won’t be needing CAT8 or CAT7 anytime soon and I don’t have the need for high LAN traffic.
+For my home lab, I probably won’t be needing CAT8 or CAT7 anytime soon, and I don’t need high LAN traffic.
 So I purchased 250′ of regular CAT6 reel and some different lengths Cat6 as I’m ok with the 1000Mbps limit.
 Yeah, I also like my coffee black.
-If you want smoother network traffic then by all means, go for at least CAT6a.
+If you want smoother network traffic, then, by all means, go for at least CAT6a.
 However, make sure you go with a shielded patch panel.
 Going CAT7 cable or Cat6a is a waste of money if your RJ45 connectors and patch panels don’t support it.
 “Keep it simple stupid!”
-No, I’m not talking to you, that was me speaking to myself while selecting patch panel and cables.
+No, I’m not talking to you; that was me speaking to myself while selecting the patch panel and cables.